How'd you fix Auburn's NIL & athletic revenue issues in 2026?

 - Jordan-Hare monetization gap: 100K capacity stadium, premium tailgating footprint, rivalry gravity—but premium suite utilization is ~60-70%.
 Athlete experiences (meet-and-greets, signed memorabilia auctions, luxury lounge access) aren't systematized or priced.

 - Basketball arena dead zone: Neville Arena (9K) is a revenue sinkhole—no premium club seating, no athlete suite partnerships, no gameday F&B optimization.
-Meanwhile, Pearl's Final Four push is elite recruiting currency that earns zero NIL premium.
+Meanwhile, Pearl's deep-tournament reputation is elite recruiting currency that earns zero NIL premium.

-- House $22M cap compliance risk: Auburn's collectives lack real-time ledger ops.
-One donor over-pay or "consulting contract" side deal blows the compliance ceiling.
+- House cap compliance risk: Auburn's collectives lack real-time ledger ops.
+One donor over-pay or "consulting contract" side deal blows the 2026-27 revenue-share ceiling (an escalated estimate north of the first-year ~$20.5M, not a fixed public number).
 No vendor integration to audit deal flow.

 - Recruits don't see the offer: Top recruits (especially football, post-bowl cycles) compare Auburn's total NIL package to Bama's, Georgia's, Tennessee's.
 Auburn's collectives don't have a unified comp sheet or playbook pitch.
 Lost momentum.

 - Donor fatigue & SEC East competition: Georgia's already consolidated (Dawg Pack).
 Tennessee's aggressively capitalized (Vol Calls).
-Florida's rebuilding but hungry.
+Florida's hungry off a recent title run.
 Auburn's fragmentation looks amateurish in head-to-head donor conversations.

 - Merge all collectives into Auburn Unified Holdings (AUH)—single operating entity, single donor portal, single athlete ledger.
-Fund goal: $18M year-1 (leaving $4M House cap buffer).
+Fund goal: ~$18M for the cycle (estimate; leaving meaningful buffer under the escalated House cap).
 Appoint CRO (hire from Moneyball/Mavs collective if possible).

 - Deploy Pavilion for deal pipeline + analytics—every collective member, donor tier, athlete comp gets logged.
-Real-time House $22M burn rate, monthly audit, predictive compliance dashboard.
+Real-time cap burn rate, monthly audit, predictive compliance dashboard.
 Connect to Bridge Group for donor retention scoring & engagement triggers.

 - Neville Arena premium redevelopment—add 600 club seats (tier 2 suites), premium F&B footprint.
 Bundle athlete meet-and-greets + Pearl's reputation into "Elite Coach Access" package.
-Bleed 5-7 events/season, $75K+ per package (10+ buyers = $750K new annual gross).
+Bleed 5-7 events/season, $75K+ per package (10+ buyers = ~$750K new annual gross, an estimate).

 - Jordan-Hare Iron Bowl revenue lock-in—designate 8 premium suites (luxury VIP) as "Athlete Showcase" experiences.
 Recruits, current roster, committed signees rotate through gameday meet-and-greet/photo ops + branded NIL merchandise.
 Recruit takes home signed Steel city Harley-Davidson picture frame.
 Bama can't replicate in Tuscaloosa's setup.
-Price at $200K/suite for 8 = $1.6M annual.
+Price at ~$200K/suite for 8 = ~$1.6M annual (estimate).

 - Gameday premium+digital hybrid—every premium suite buyer gets exclusive Discord community + weekly Pulse Check style athlete video (30s, signed, personalized).
 Layers NIL into recurring membership (not one-off donation).
-Year 2 goal: $2.5M annual membership base.
+Out-year goal: ~$2.5M annual membership base (estimate, depends on take rate).

-- Offense vs SEC East—Iron Bowl weaponization—allocate 40% of $18M (=$7.2M) to football roster hold + QB/RB/WR "win NFL draft position faster" playbook.
-Freeze's recruiting volatility is the sting; fix it by offering top 50 prospects a comp package tied to draft improvement (e.g., "we fund your pre-draft training, analytics coaching, plus $500K collective bonus if you crack top 30 in your class's draft").
-Tennessee and Georgia can't scale that offer without House blowup.
+- Offense vs SEC East—Iron Bowl weaponization—allocate ~40% of the ~$18M fund (≈$7.2M) to football roster hold + QB/RB/WR "win NFL draft position faster" playbook.
+Freeze's recruiting volatility is the sting; fix it by offering top 50 prospects a comp package tied to draft improvement (e.g., "we fund your pre-draft training, analytics coaching, plus a collective bonus if you crack the top of your class's draft").
+Tennessee and Georgia can't scale that offer without a cap blowup.

 Monetization Roadmap Table